yonitjio/openbafs/README.md

 Adjust the codes according to your setup.

-#### Known Issues:
-- Due to one way communication between printer and bafs, to print with starting port other than 0 (T0) needs extra manual steps.
-- Also because the way bafs communicate with the printer, if you finished a print and want to print another, you may need to reset both printer and bafs and prepare the filaments all over again.
-Since both retain last tool, new print is most likely to begin with T0, so bafs will do switching proses.
-This behavior may not be what you want.

-#### Update 2023-08-18:
-To resolve both issues above the followings are made:
-- Custom gcode M709.
-This will reset bafs.
-Use this at the start of a print.
-- Change of behavior, now bafs will ignore first toolchange gcode.
-This is to address inconsistent behavior of slicer which may or may not issue toolchange at the start of a print.
-Consequently, for every print, you need to prepare the starting filament so it's ready to print, i.e. loaded to nozzle.

-#### Update 2023-10-16:
-Added function to use bluetooth remote shutter (YC1386-F).

 #### DISCLAIMER:
 This is an experimental project.
 It may or may not work.
 Use it at your own risk.